Q 1: What are you trying to ultimately accomplish with your writings?

 A: I did everything myself.
 I don’t think one can claim to have written a book entirely unless one has written it in the words in which it is published.
 But I did all this work for more reasons than pride of authorship.
 Editing forced me to critically review my writing and led me to innumerable additional discoveries and increased depth of consideration.
 It also helped me to eliminate distractions and clarify content.
 I drew additional advantages from developing a table of contents as my writing progressed.
 The requirement of naming chapters succinctly, organizing them into sections and parts, and creating a sequence of subjects gave me irreplaceable inspiration.
 Finally, preparing an index helped me to an almost equal extent.
 It assisted me to implement consistency and forced me to define terms and consider their relationship.
 The book would not be anywhere near its level of accomplishment if I had delegated any of these tasks.

 A: The Index is available in the Materials section, Item 7.
-An index is only of limited use in accessing the content of my treatise because it represents a continuous progression of thought.
+An index is only of limited use in accessing the content of my book because it represents a continuous progression of thought.
 That progression is best captured by its table of contents in conjunction with the transitory paragraphs at the end of each chapter.
 Further, many central terms are too extensively distributed throughout the text to make indexed references relevant.
 Upon that background, I prepared a foundation of what I regard to be salient references that readers might look up.
 But I want to remain open to indexing suggestions that can improve access for readers.
 This requires the index to be updateable.